foundersandcoders/error-handling-workshop/README.md

 ![Astronaut Kitten](./docs/astronaut-kitten.png)

 ## Problem
-As part of an application that serves ~~kittehs~~ users wishing to apply to be an astronaut, you're running a server which accepts POST requests of a forms content to the path /submit.
+As part of an application that serves ~~kittehs~~ users wishing to apply to be an astronaut, you're running a server which accepts `POST` requests of a forms content to the path `/submit`.
 You need to validate the form contents before providing an appropriate response to the ~~kitteh~~ user, so you'll need write several functions inside of the handler dealing with requests to /submit, and write tests for these functions.

 ## Specification
 ##### `POST /submit`